-Children in Central Europe face diverse challenges: social inequalities, digital risks, migration, war-related trauma in the region, and persistent barriers to their meaningful participation in decision-making.
-While the UN Convention on the Rights of the Child (UNCRC) guarantees their right to be heard in all matters affecting them (Article 12), practice across the region remains fragmented and inconsistent.
+Children in Central Europe face diverse challenges: social inequalities, digital risks, migration, war-related traumas present in the region, and persistent barriers that hinder their meaningful participation in decision-making.
+Although, in theory, the UN Convention on the Rights of the Child (UNCRC) guaranteed children the right to be heard in all matters affecting them (Article 12), in practice, the situation in the region remained fragmented and inconsistent.

-At the same time, many families and institutions in Central Europe are rooted in Christian and conservative traditions that emphasize family as the primary place of upbringing, the dignity of each child as created in God’s image, and the importance of community solidarity and responsibility.
-This platform seeks to bridge international child rights standards with these deeply held values, ensuring that child participation is not only a legal duty but also a lived reality grounded in respect, responsibility, and love.
+At the same time, many families and institutions in Central Europe are rooted in Christian and conservative traditions, which regard the family as the primary setting for upbringing, emphasize the dignity of every child as a being created in the image of God, and highlight the importance of community solidarity and responsibility.
+This platform aimed to build a bridge between international child rights standards and these deeply rooted values, ensuring that children’s participation was not only a legal obligation but also a lived practice based on respect, responsibility, and care.

 Photo: CEA Press